First Amendment to the United States Constitution: Compelled speech

 The Supreme Court has determined that the First Amendment also protects citizens from being compelled by the government to say or to pay for certain speech.
 In West Virginia State Board of Education v.
-Barnette (1943), the Court ruled that school children could not be punished for refusing either to say the pledge of allegiance or salute the American flag.
-The Court also overruled Minersville School District v.
-Gobitis (1940), which had upheld such punishments of school children.
+Barnette (1943), it was ruled that school children could not be punished for refusing either to say the pledge of allegiance or salute the American flag.
+The Court determined in Janus v.
+AFSCME (2018) that requiring a public sector employee to pay dues to a union of which he is not a member violated the First Amendment.